mvolkmann/blog/src/nushell.md

 Tables can contain nested tables.
-Note the placement of newlines in the example below which avoids the issue described above.
+Note the placement of newlines in the example below which avoids the parsing issue described above.
-Note the use of `to json` to generate JSON from a table.
+The `to json` command is used to generate JSON from a table.

 ```bash
 let person = [